 Why did Kevin Rudd apologise in 2008?

-This apology was seen as a watershed moment in Australian history, paving the way for greater reconciliation between Aboriginal and Torres Strait Islander peoples and non-Indigenous Australians.
+This apology was seen as a watershed moment in Australian history, which paved the way for greater reconciliation between Aboriginal and Torres Strait Islander peoples and non-Indigenous Australians.

 The forced removal of Indigenous Australian children from their families began in the late 1800s and continued into the 1970s in some regions.